Mylo19984/twiteer-sentiment-pipeline/README.md

 First step in the process is that python with tweepy connects to the twitter api, and get the tweets from the focus user.
 This tweets, in json format, are being saved on s3.
 Since this data is in raw format, the transformation of it is being done on pyspark (cleaning the text in tweets from unnecessary data, doing the sentiment analysis and adding the date fields).
 In this process the sentiment analysis is being done through the hugging face and the model: "cardiffnlp/twitter-roberta-base-sentiment-latest".
 The last step of the process is inserting data in the mongoDb (tweet table).

-This process has the control of highest tweet_id pulled from tweepy, uploaded in s3, and inserted in mongoDb; thus duplicated data is not inserted in process, and also the process is optimised not to do duplicated actions.
+This process has the control of highest tweet_id pulled from tweepy (and filtered by author_id), uploaded in s3, and inserted in mongoDb; thus duplicated data is not inserted in process, and also the process is optimised not to do duplicated actions.

 ### Files in the project